-- 3 Demand Setup: Link to Demand Setup menu. - 4 Feedback Setup: Link to Feedback Setup menu. - 5 Torque Setup: Link to Torque Setup menu. - 6 Restore to Factory: Restores fieldconfigurable parameters back to the settings in effect when the DCM-3 was shipped from the factory. - 7 Use Default Setup: Changes the DCM-3 position sensing voltage ranges to the proper ranges for the actuator model.
+- 3 Demand Setup: Link to Demand Setup menu. - 4 Feedback Setup: Link to Feedback Setup menu. - 5 Torque Setup: N/A. - 6 Restore to Factory: Restores fieldconfigurable parameters back to the settings in effect when the DCM-3 was shipped from the factory. - 7 Use Default Setup: Changes the DCM-3 position sensing voltage ranges to the proper ranges for the actuator model.